 I own a top-of-the-line Brother Luminaire, which allows you to scan in or upload a picture and create an embroidery design using Design Center.
 This type of digitizing has many limitations, and I prefer software.

 However, if you don’t want to purchase software after spending a ton on an embroidery machine, check your user manual to see if you can harness any built-in machine digitizing capabilities.

 Maybe you don’t have a computer or don’t want software.
 In that case, I recommend hiring a digitizing service to digitize your image for you.
 Depending on the complexity of the photo, you could have this done for as little as $10-$20 and within the day.

 Premium Embroidery Software with a Photo Stitch Option

 Now, here’s a short, non-exhaustive list of some of the big embroidery software players with automated Photo Stitch or equivalent capabilities.

 Most are pricey, but many have free trials!

-Hatch 3 is the Wilcom embroidery digitizing software that I use and love.
-I’ll give you a tutorial through in a moment.
+Hatch Embroidery 3 is the Wilcom embroidery digitizing program that I use and love.
+I’ll give you a tutorial in a moment.

 Two other programs associated with Wilcom that mimic Hatch’s user interface are Bernina DesignerPlus software, which has its version of Color PhotoStitch, and Janome Artistic Digitizer, which has PaintStitch.